egel-lang/egel-lang.github.io/index.md

 at odds which each other.

-The interpreter is mostly written to explore how far you can push an implementation of a term rewrite system based on a directed acyclic graph.
+The interpreter is mostly written to explore how far you can push an implementation in C++ of a term rewrite system based on a directed acyclic graph.
 Combinators and the evaluation graphs are implemented with reference counted C++ objects and most of the implementation is written with utter disregard for performance.
 That has drawbacks but it also gives a highly robust system which